TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 AWS will never replicate resources out of a particular Region without the knowledge or consent of the customer, unless the customer explicitly does so, such as when copying a snapshot or AMI to another region.

-The table of regions shows which services are available where.

 Service availability: Because AWS is gradually building up its global infrastructure, a new service is not immediately available in every region at all times.
-The table of regions provides information on this.

 ### Sources